scoskey/m387/homework.md

 ## Week 1

+* Reading for Monday: Sections 1.1, 1.2
-* Group work for Monday: 1-6
+* Group work for Monday: 1-14
 * Group work for Wednesday: TBA
 * Homework due Tuesday 1/19 at 12pm: TBA